-The dissection of females took place the day after copulation.
-The two individuals of a pair were photographed to measure the head width using ImageJ.
-This measure can be considered as a good proxy of the size of the individuals(Jones & Tomberlin, 2021) (Munsch-Masset et al., in press).
-For all individuals, the abdomen was opened to collect the three spermathecae which were then placed on a slide.
-Before crushing them with a microscope slide to release the spermatozoa, a drop of DAPI was applied to the spermatheca to mark the nucleus of the spermatozoa which were counted under a fluorescence microscope (x20 objective).
+The dissection of females took place the day after copulation, knowing that females lay eggs two/three days after mating (Munsch-Masset et al., 2023).
+The two individuals of a pair were photographed under a Nikon SMZ745T stereomicroscope (x3.35 magnification) (Nikon, Japan) with a Leica IC 80 HD camera (Leica, Germany) to measure the head width using ImageJ like the males frome the mean risks experiment these measures and were taken into account in the models for both the sperm production and allocation as covariates.
+For all individuals, the abdomen was opened to collect the three spermathecae which were then placed on a microscope slide.
+Before crushing them with a microscope coverslip to release the spermatozoa, a drop of DAPI was applied to the spermatheca to mark the nucleus of the spermatozoa which were blind-counted under a fluorescence microscope(Olympus CX40, Japan) under a x20 objective.

 Statistical analyses

-To test our hypotheses, linear mixed models (LMM) were used with the « lmer » function in the « lme4 » package in R (Bates et al., 2015).
-The response variable was either the number of spermatozoa in the seminal vesicles or the number of spermatozoa counted in the female’s spermathecae.
-Regarding the spermatozoa in the seminal vesicles, mean risks of sperm competition treatment was included in the model with the head size, the size of the seminal vesicles and the age of the male.
-As for the number of spermatozoa in the spermathecae, age, sizes of the male and the female, copulation duration, mean sperm competition risks treatment and immediate sperm competition risks treatment were included in the model.
-To study the copulation duration, we used cox proportional hazard model with the « coxph » function in the « survival package » in R (Therneau, 2019).
+To test our hypotheses, linear mixed models (LMM) were used with the “lmer” function in the “lme4” package in R (Bates et al., 2015).
+We included the head size, the size of the seminal vesicles and the age of the male as covariates and the mean risks of sperm competition treatment as a fixed effect to explain the number of spermatozoa in the seminal vesicles.
+For the mating experiment, we included the head size of the female, the head size of the male, the age of the pair, copulation duration as covariates and the two risks of sperm competition treatments – mean risks and immediate risks – as well as their interaction as fixed effects to explain the number of spermatozoa in the spermathecae.
+For the latter, we also added the number of individuals in the cage prior to the begining of mating as it could influence sperm allocation.To study the copulation duration, we used cox proportional hazard model with the “coxph” function in the “survival package” in R (Therneau, 2019).
 In the same way, age, sizes of the male and the female and both sperm competition risks treatments were included as fixed effects in the model.

 The day of sampling was included as a random effect to account for variability inherent to each series in the sperm count in the models.
-The fixed effects in our models were tested using the « lmerTest » package (Kuznetsova et al., 2017), with type III ANOVA F statistics using Satterthwaite approximations for the linear mix models and with type III ANOVA Chi statistics for the survival model.
+The fixed effects in our models were tested using the “lmerTest”package (Kuznetsova et al., 2017), with type III ANOVA F statistics using Satterthwaite approximations for the linear mix models and with type III ANOVA Chi statistics for the survival model.
 The assumptions of the linear mixed model, including normality of residuals, constant variance, and absence of multicollinearity among the independent variables were checked graphically.
 As heteroscedasticity in the models was deteted, a logarithmic transformation was applied on the response variables.
 We also assessed the proportional hazards assumption of the cox model using Schoenfeld residuals and found no significant violations of this assumption.